Kong Me

 More on the new version later….

-One thought on “Kong Me”
+One Reply to “Kong Me”

 1. I just got a copy of the new one, but we haven’t watched it yet.
 I can’t imagine it will ever top the original though.
 The 1933 version is fantastic.
 I watch it every time I see that it’s on.
 I love that movie.